conda/ceps/cep-channel-registry.md

 - Description
 - Channel dependencies, that link a given channel to other channels
 - Homepage and GitHub URL, Logo, etc.
-- Wether the channel is commercial, and where the Terms of Service are located
+- Whether the channel is commercial, and where the Terms of Service are located

 The JSON file would look like the following: